Fitzgibbon Hospital’s Community Investment Report for FY 2022

 The following figures are based on Fitzgibbon Hospital’s 2022 fiscal year, which runs from May 1, 2021, to April 30, 2022.*

 Fitzgibbon Hospital’s mission is “To Improve the Health of Our Community.”
-This means we have devoted significant resources to improving the physical, mental, spiritual and economic health of our city, county, region and the lives of the people who live here.
+This means we have devoted significant resources to improving the physical, mental, spiritual and economic health of our city, county, region and the lives of those who live here.
 The Fitzgibbon organization makes an investment in our communities by boosting not only the local economy as one of the region’s largest employers, but also by providing essential health care services.
-We provide these services without regard to the individual’s ability to pay – whether uninsured, underinsured, or insured - and we support programs collaboratively with other community philanthropic, service and healthcare organizations who share our in our mission of improving health.
+We provide these services without regard to the individual’s ability to pay – whether uninsured, underinsured, or insured - and we support programs collaboratively with other community philanthropic, service and healthcare organizations who share in our mission of improving health.

 Additionally, Fitzgibbon Hospital employees give personally of their time by taking part in many outreach activities aimed at helping our friends, neighbors and the most vulnerable in our communities: activities which may not be highlighted through the normal course of providing hospital services.
 These volunteer activities outside of our organization include serving on school, social service and community boards and engaging in community-building activities that improve the quality of life for all.
-Example of volunteer boards with representatives of Fitzgibbon Hospital include the Salt Fork YMCA, the Western Missouri Workforce Development Board, American Cancer Society’s Relay for Life, the Marshall-Saline Development Corporation, the Miami, Malta Bend and other school district boards, and many church-related organizations.
+Examples of volunteer boards with representatives of Fitzgibbon Hospital include the Salt Fork YMCA, the Western Missouri Workforce Development Board, American Cancer Society’s Relay for Life, the Marshall-Saline Development Corporation, the Miami, Malta Bend and other school district boards, and many church-related organizations.
 Fitzgibbon Hospital strives to offer medical services and programs that build a synergy of compassionate caring that only a local, independent, not-for-profit hospital can provide.